 Custer real estate is some of the most expensive in South Dakota, although Custer house values don't compare to the most expensive real estate in the U.S.

-Custer is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Custer isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Custer are a mix of both white- and blue-collar jobs.
 Overall, Custer is a city of managers, sales and office workers, and service providers.
 There are especially a lot of people living in Custer who work in management occupations (19.21%), office and administrative support (13.58%), and maintenance occupations (9.38%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Custer has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Custer has few renters and college students.
 But the biggest reason it is quieter in Custer than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Custer may be for you.

-The overall education level of Custer is somewhat higher than in the average US city of 21.84%: 28.56% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Custer who are college-educated is somewhat higher than the average US community of 21.84%: 28.56% of adults in Custer have at least a bachelor's degree.

 The per capita income in Custer in 2022 was $41,284, which is wealthy relative to South Dakota, and upper middle income relative to the rest of the US.
 This equates to an annual income of $165,136 for a family of four.
 However, Custer contains both very wealthy and poor people as well.